Karzan6/airbnb-heatmap/README.md

 # airbnb-heatmap
 Pro Map

-## Airbnb Heatmap
+# Airbnb Heatmap for London

-This repository hosts a Streamlit app for visualizing Airbnb data in London.
+This repository provides a Streamlit application to visualize Airbnb listings in London as a heatmap.

-**View the live app here:** [Airbnb Heatmap](https://share.streamlit.io/Karzan6/airbnb-heatmap/heatmap_app.py)
+## How to Run

+1. Clone the repository: